Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 [comment]: <> (Receipt2?)

 - *Date*
-Enter the booking date.
+Enter the posting date.
 Date format must be DDMMYY.
 This field is compulsory.

 - *Supplier*
 Select the appropriate supplier account.
 This field is compulsory.

   >[Info] You can type it in or select it from the drop-down list.
 When you start typing, a context menu is displayed.

-- *Booking text*
+- *Posting text*
-Enter an appropriate booking text.
+Enter an appropriate posting text.
 This field is compulsory.

 [comment]: <> (Posting text in the actual UI and in file Operation/10_ManageReceipts.md?
 Check and unify!)